dwarvesf/brainery/changelog/2022-january-updates.md

 All wrapped and delivered!
 A small gift to thank you for being with us for the past year.
 May we all enter 2022 with success and prosperity.

 Happy the year of Tiger.
-Let’s rock 2022 together
+Let’s rock 2022 together!

 ![[bd881f2df5fc45b3831edf17c1ceef53_MD5.webp]]